sarugaku/pent/README.rst

 ``shell`` works a little better than Pipenv’s because Pent try to detect your current shell instead of depending on the ``SHELL`` variable, and does not guess if it cannot make a decision.
+It also uses the “fancy” shell by default, unless you explicitly set the environment variable ``PIPENV_SHELL_FANCY`` to an empty string.

 ``where`` works as a combination of ``pipenv --where`` and ``pipenv --venv``.